Apinayé language: Literature

 A descriptive grammar of this language exists, written by researcher Christiane Cunha de Oliveira in her dissertation “The Language of the Apinajé People of Central Brazil”.
 Oliveira provides an extensive description and analysis of the phonology, morphology, and syntax of Apinayé.
 Other linguists have also contributed to the descriptive grammar of the language, including Callow's 1962 paper discussing word order; Burgess and Ham's phonological analysis including topics like consonant to vowel ratio, tone, and inventories of the different sounds of the language; and Callow's 1962 analysis of nominal categories and Ham et al.’s 1979 analysis of verbal categories.

 Pedagogical grammars have been created for use in a bilingual classroom setting, with the intention of teaching both national culture and indigenous culture to young students.
 Sousa et al.’s “Apinajé Intercultural Bilingual School: For an Education Beyond the Ethnic Frontier” discusses this process in depth, and examines the value of having an Apinayé pedagogical grammar in the classroom.
 There is an intrinsic link between language and culture, and learning the Apinayé language helps children build a stronger connection with both their indigenous culture and the national culture of Brazil.
 It also is perhaps part of the reason that this language currently holds the status of “developing” on the EGID scale as mentioned above, as transmission of a language to children of the culture is vital to its survival.

-Documentation Projects

-In the Acknowledgements section of “The Language of the Apinajé People of Central Brazil”, Oliveira thanks the Fundação Nacional do Índio (FUNAI) for assistance with the documentation needed for the research.
-Therefore, the Apinayé language has been part of a small documentation project, to provide the research necessary for this dissertation and descriptive grammar.
-Otherwise, documentation projects for this language are unavailable.

-Ethnography

-The most recent ethnographic study done on the Apinayé people is from 2017, where the education system is analyzed (Sousa et al.).
-The most prominent ethnography of the Apinayé language and people is Oliveira's thesis dissertation (2005).
-This was preceded by Da Matta's work (1982) which explores Apinayé customs and traditions.
-Curt Niumendajú was a German anthropologist and ethnologist who wrote The Apinayé (1939).
-The book is based on the social structure of the indigenous group, though it also includes minimal information regarding the linguistic formation of the Apinayé language.

 Phonology

-The consonant and vowel inventory follows.
+The consonant and vowel inventory are as follows.